Novo Mesto: Literature

-The central literature personalities of Novo Mesto are the writer Janez Trdina (1830–1905), the poet Dragotin Kette (1876–1899), and the poet and essayist Anton Podbevšek (1898–1981).
-Trdina, after whom the central cultural venue of the town is named Janez Trdina Cultural Centre, lived in Novo Mesto in exile and wrote primarily short fictional stories about the Gorjanci hill range, which he published under the title Fairytales and Stories about Gorjanci (Bajke in povesti o Gorjancih).
-Kette, who lived in Novo Mesto in the time of his studies, wrote lyrical poetry, particularly dedicated to Angela Smola whom he met in the town's chapter church.
-Podbevšek laid the foundations of Slovene lyrical avant-garde poetry.
-The youngest professional theatre in Slovenia and the first theatre in the town, established in 2005, has been named after him Anton Podbevšek Theatre.
+Among the literary figures associated with Novo Mesto are the writer Janez Trdina (1830–1905), the poet Dragotin Kette (1876–1899), and the poet and essayist Anton Podbevšek (1898–1981).

+Trdina, after whom the town's central cultural venue, the Janez Trdina Cultural Centre, is named, lived in Novo Mesto during a period of exile.
+He wrote mainly short prose works inspired by the Gorjanci hills, later published under the title Fairytales and Stories about Gorjanci (Bajke in povesti o Gorjancih).

+Kette lived in Novo Mesto while studying there and wrote lyric poetry, including poems dedicated to Angela Smola, whom he met at the town's chapter church.
+Podbevšek was among the early representatives of the Slovene lyrical avant-garde.
+The Anton Podbevšek Theatre, founded in 2005 as the town's first professional theatre, was named after him.

 Visual and film arts

 Novo Mesto is the birthplace of the painter and graphic artist Božidar Jakac (1899–1989), who produced one of the most extensive oeuvres of visual arts in Slovenia and was a key organiser of visual arts education and visual arts events in the country.
 Many of his works as well as of other well-known Slovenian artists are kept at the Jakac House in the town.
 Other known Novo Mesto visual artists were the painter Vladimir Lamut and the architect Marjan Mušič.
 Several notable film artists originate from Novo Mesto, besides Jakac also the film editor Jurij Moškon, and the contemporary film directors Rok Biček, Klemen Dvornik, Nejc Gazvoda, and Žiga Virc.